watchbutdonotlearn/local-AI-detection/README.md

 No.

-Fundamentally AI detectors impossible to make because you do not know the original prompt used.
+Fundamentally AI detectors are impossible to make because you do not know the original prompt used.
 If you know the original prompt, you already know it is AI, so detecting it is useless.
+This project uses an LLM to "reverse" the prompt, and appends it onto the beginning of the analysis.
 In addition, [research](https://github.com/BaleChen/nlu-final-project/blob/main/NLU-final-paper.pdf) shows you need to use the original model as a "judge" to accurately determine if a text is AI.
 If the detector uses Llama but the text was written with Claude, the detector won't work.

 For now, the purpose of this tool isn't to determine whether a text was written by AI.
 Instead, it is meant to show you which parts of writing are more likely to be AI generated than other parts of the same piece of writing.